erolkavvas/tb_pangenome_workflow/README.md

 The study is divided into three sections.

 1. Pan-genome analysis
-+ Item 1a Pan-genome partitioning
+  1. Pan-genome partitioning
-+ Item 1b Law applied to pan-genome
+  2. Law applied to pan-genome

 2. Statistical determination of antimicrobial genes (Gene-AMR associations)
 a.
 Pairwise assocations with Mutual information